-We support healthy ocean ecosystems that can sustain food, jobs and recreation over the long term.
+We support healthy and resilient ocean ecosystems that will sustain future generations.

 The ocean is a mysterious, productive frontier.
 For millennia, it has sustained us with food, economic opportunities and recreation.
 Our experience gives us a connection to the sea’s remarkable web of life, and a profound sense of its power and beauty.